Dramarama-cfg/python-data-processing/README.md

 # Data Analyst portfolio

 Hi, guys.
-Welcome to this repository created to showcase my Python skills :)
+Welcome to this repository created to showcase my skills.

 Projects in this repository are related to data processing, web scraping and data validation.
 The primary focus of these projects has been to automate daily processes, enhance efficiency, and minimize human errors.